Microsoft Case Competition 2015

 3rd Place — Shirley Tang, Joanna Fu, Cathy Chen, Bobbie Tzonev

-Special thanks to Microsoft for supporting the case competition, Canadian Tire at Masonville for their generous sponsorship, and the judges who took their weekend off and joined us in London, Ontario for the competition:
+Special thanks to Microsoft Canada for supporting the case competition, Canadian Tire at Masonville Place, London ON, for their generous sponsorship, and the judges who took their weekend off and joined us for the competition:

 T.J.
 Machado, Senior Solutions Specialist, Microsoft